ahve19/BerN02-Exercise-Workflows-and-FAIR-principles/README.md

 u(x, 0) = 2 + \sin(\pi x).
 $$

-Because the flux $f(u) = u^2/2$ is nonlinear, characteristics converge and the smooth initial profile steepens into a discontinuity (shock) in finite time — this is the key numerical difficulty all three solvers below have to handle.
+Because the flux $f(u) = u^2/2$ is nonlinear, characteristics converge and the smooth initial profile steepens into a discontinuity (shock) in finite time.
+This is a key numerical difficulty all three solvers below have to handle.

-All three scripts discretize space with a finite-volume / finite-difference grid of spacing $\Delta x$ and use a **Godunov-style upwind flux** (valid here because $u>0$ throughout, so the wind always blows left-to-right):
+All three scripts discretize space with a finite-volume / finite-difference grid of spacing $\Delta x$ and use a **upwind flux** (valid here because $u>0$ throughout, so the wind always blows left-to-right):

 $$
 F_{i-1/2} = \frac{1}{2}u_{i-1}^2 .